ciphercurve/indietreat-js/README.md

 ### Common Issues

+#### Duplicate Events (Fixed in v1.1.0)
+The SDK now includes robust deduplication to prevent the same purchase event from being processed multiple times.
+This fix addresses:
+- Events being fired 6x instead of once
+- Duplicate callbacks from multiple event listening mechanisms
+- Memory leaks from unprocessed events

 #### Filter Not Found Error
 If you encounter a "filter not found" error, the improved `onPurchase` method will automatically handle this by:
 - Detecting the error and recreating the filter